 Samples from Archer’s graduate collection

 After seeing Archer’s work up-close, it’s easy to see why Burstein has so wholeheartedly invested in her talent.
-In her own words through , “It is my ambition to push the potential of traditional embroidery techniques and make embroidery relevant and desirable today by combining new technologies with that spirit of traditional handcraft.”
+In her own words through her op-ed piece for Business of Fashion, “It is my ambition to push the potential of traditional embroidery techniques and make embroidery relevant and desirable today by combining new technologies with that spirit of traditional handcraft.”

 And so every single stitch that you see on her pieces are the result of a computer programme file that she creates through synthesising a JPG file, which is then sent to a digital embroidery machine.
 It’s why she can reel off the exact number of stitches and length of thread that has gone into individual pieces.
 The versatile nature of the machine is such that depth of shading and tension of stitches can be varied up.
 When you look at the range of techniques that Archer has created, from her graduate work and capsule pieces for Browns, through to her current standalone collections, there’s no way you could accuse the embroidery of being uniform-like.

 Archer makes a great case for coming up with the right combination of a manual process and a machine-operated one.
 The designs and programming still need to be done by hand, often taking up to two days to get the file right.
 And then completing the piece on the machine can also take a couple of days too and has to be overseen in person.
 What’s significant though is that the embroidery can be replicated in quantity, it doesn’t have to be heavy and ultimately reduces the cost of what is considered to be an expensive craft – without sacrificing the quality.